“If you keep your head up and your eyes and your heart open, there is a gift waiting for you at the corner of every street.” - Edouard Boubat

-At opening receptions, the conversation often includes “How do I take better pictures?”
+At opening receptions, the conversation often turns to questions such as: “How do I take better pictures?”
 How can I get my work into galleries?”
-Here are some suggestions:
+Some advice:

 Always wear your camera.

-Always wearing my camera allowed me to capture this moment.
+Always wearing my camera allowed me to capture cousin Kim talking to Lucky.

 What’s the best camera?
 The one you have with you.
-How you use whatever you already have - and how you see - is more important than what camera you use.
+How you see - and how you use whatever you already have - are more important than what camera you use.

 Want to sell your pictures to galleries and news media?
-Show your work at a portfolio review..
+Show your work at a portfolio review.
 Be sure to prepare before you go.
-How?
-To listen to some tips, click here.
+How do you prepare?
+Click here to listen to some tips.

 “It is the photographer, not the camera, that is the instrument.” - Eve Arnold